 HUD Closing Disclosure

-03:38 So this gets into a summary of the amount due, which is $189,762.
+This gets into a summary of the amount due, which is $189,762.
 You’ve got your purchase price, your closing cost, a little bit of HOA dues, that totals here.
 And then you’ve got your credits.
 You’ve already paid $10,000 as a deposit.
 This is the loan amount you’re getting that they will deduct from the amount due.
-There’s a seller credit, there’s a rebate, etcetera.
-So you’ve got your total, minus the credits.
+There’s a seller credit, there’s a rebate, etc. So you’ve got your total, minus the credits.
 Again, this is the cash due that you’ll need to be ready to have a cashier’s check or a wire prepared in advance for closing.